Ini-Quee/cloud-security-infrastructure-lab/README.md

 ## 🚨 Attack Simulation & Detection

-To validate the monitoring setup, SSH brute-force attempts were simulated against the server.
-The following was observed and detected:
+To validate the security monitoring environment, an SSH brute-force attack was simulated against the Linux server.
+This test demonstrates how Wazuh, Fail2Ban, and firewall controls detect and respond to unauthorized access attempts.

 - ❌ Multiple failed authentication attempts from external IPs
 - ❌ Invalid username login attempts